 Internationally, as of 2002, the Dutch fulmar research was expanded to all countries around the North Sea as a project under the Save the North Sea (SNS) program.
 SNS was co-funded by EU Interreg IIIB over period 2002-2004 and aimed to reduce littering in the North Sea area by increasing stakeholder awareness.
 The fulmar acted as the symbol of the SNS campaign.
-The SNS fulmar study was published as Van Franeker et al. 2005.
+The SNS fulmar study was published by Van Franeker et al. (2005).
 Findings strongly supported the important role of shipping (incl. fisheries) in the marine litter issue.
-For further publications of the SNS fulmar study see e.g. Save the North Sea 2004, Van Franeker 2004b and 2004c, Edwards 2005, Guse et al 2005, Olsen 2005.
+For further publications of the SNS fulmar study see e.g. Save the North Sea (2004), Van Franeker (2004b and 2004c), Edwards (2005), Guse et al. (2005), Olsen (2005).
 After completion of the European SNS project, the international work was continued through CSR awards from the NYK Group Europe Ltd and support from Chevron Upstream Europe.
 These funds contributed to further North Sea EcoQO wide updates in reports (Van Franeker & the SNS Fulmar Study Group 2013), including peer reviewed scientific publications on the EcoQO methods with data up to 2007 (Van Franeker et al. 2011) and 2012 (Van Franeker & Law 2015).
-These awards were used also to promote fulmar work in other areas of the world such as the Faroe Islands (Van Franeker 2012), Iceland (Kühn and Van Franeker 2011), Svalbard (Trevail et al. 2015), Atlantic Canada (Bond et al. 2014), the Canadian Arctic (Mallory et al. 2006, Mallory 2008, Provencher et al. 2009); and the Pacific (Nevins et al. 2011; Avery-Gomm et al. 2012; Donnelly et al. 2014), and to explore the potential use of other marine species for ingestion monitoring as intended in the European Marine Strategy Directive (Bravo Rebolledo et al. 2013; Foekema et al. 2013).
+These awards were used also to promote fulmar work in other areas of the world such as Ireland (Acampora et al. 2016), the Faroe Islands (Van Franeker 2012), Iceland (Kühn and Van Franeker 2011), Svalbard (Trevail et al. 2015), Atlantic Canada (Bond et al. 2014), the Canadian Arctic (Mallory et al. 2006; Mallory 2008; Provencher et al. 2009) and the Pacific (Nevins et al. 2011; Avery-Gomm et al. 2012; Donnelly et al. 2014) and to explore the potential use of other marine species for ingestion monitoring as intended in the European Marine Strategy Directive (Bravo Rebolledo et al. 2013; Foekema et al. 2013).
 Currently there is no funding dedicated to international coordination and integrated data analysis and reporting.

-The current assignment from the Dutch Ministry of Infrastructure and the Environment (I&M), through its section Rijkswaterstaat Water, Traffic and Living Environment RWS-WVL included:
+The current assignment from I&M, through its section Rijkswaterstaat Water, Traffic and Living Environment RWS-WVL included:

-Update of the Dutch time series on litter in stomachs of fulmars with the data of year 2014 the basic data on individual birds underlying analyses back to year 2000 for RWS CIV (Centrale Informatie Voorziening, Lelystad) or via CIV to third parties like OSPAR.

-Continued co-ordination of the beached Fulmar sampling in the Netherlands
+- Update of the Dutch time series on litter in stomachs of fulmars with the data of year 2015 - Continued co-ordination of the beached fulmar sampling in the Netherlands.

-It was further agreed to provide a digital table containing:
+It was further agreed to provide: